This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 For a 2009 study published in Environmental Health, data from 16,800 participants was analyzed to research the relationship between sunlight exposure and cognitive function.
 Researchers found that among depressed participants, lower levels of sunlight were associated with impaired cognitive status.

-The study indicates an association between decreased exposure to sunlight and increased probability of cognitive impairment.
+The study indicated an association between decreased exposure to sunlight and increased probability of cognitive impairment.

 Sunlight exposure has shown to increase serotonin levels, which is associated with better mood.
 Low serotonin levels are associated with seasonal affective disorder, a form of clinical depression that comes and goes in a seasonal pattern.

-Studies indicate that there’s a relationship between sunshine and serotonin, a brain chemical that plays a role in mood regulation and many body processes, including sleep.
+Studies have found that there’s a relationship between sunshine and serotonin, a brain chemical that plays a role in mood regulation and many body processes, including sleep.

 Another study found that sun exposure plays an important role in maintaining regular circadian rhythm and, because it’s involved in the production of vitamin D, regulates various functions in the body that support restful sleep.

 Vitamin D performs several roles within the immune system.
-Studies suggest that vitamin D deficiency is associated with poor immune function and increased disease susceptibility.
+Studies have suggested that vitamin D deficiency is associated with poor immune function and increased disease susceptibility.

 Vitamin D benefits include its role in healthy cell replication and its protective effects against autoimmune conditions.

-Vitamin D is critical for bone health, and studies show that a deficiency is an important health concern.
+Vitamin D is critical for bone health, and studies have shown that a deficiency is an important health concern.
 Adequate sun exposure is needed to maintain proper vitamin D levels and optimal bone health, according to researchers.

 Getting adequate sun exposure promotes longevity and improves your mood and feelings of happiness.